dedekharisma/javascript/README.md

 # My Front End Journey: JavaScript Basics

-Welcome to the third stage of my front-end journey!
+Welcome to the third stage of <a href="https://github.com/dedekharisma/my-frontend-journey">my front-end journey</a>!
-With HTML giving me structure and CSS giving me style, now it’s time to give my pages a heartbeat using <a href="https://github.com/dedekharisma/my-frontend-journey">**JavaScript**</a>—the language that makes the web come alive.
+With HTML giving me structure and CSS giving me style, now it’s time to give my pages a heartbeat using **JavaScript**—the language that makes the web come alive.

 ## What I'm Learning Here